Oily fish like salmon can have a range of health benefits when part of a balanced diet.

 Health benefits of oily fish

-A study published in Annals of the Rheumatic Diseases linked an average daily intake of at least 0.21 grams a day of omega-3 with a 52 percent lower risk of developing rheumatoid arthritis (RA).
+A study published in the Annals of the Rheumatic Diseases journal linked an average daily intake of at least 0.21 grams (or 210 milligrams) a day of omega-3 with a 52 percent lower risk of developing rheumatoid arthritis (RA).
 Other research suggests that omega-3 fatty acids might protect against the future development of RA.

 Among people who abuse alcohol, fish oil may offer protection from dementia.
 Brain cells that were exposed to a mix of fish oil and alcohol had 95 percent less neuroinflammation and neuronal death compared with brain cells that were only exposed to alcohol.

 Mouth and skin cancers